- What form of psychotherapy do you practice?

 There is no universally accepted psychoanalytic theory of mental health and its relation to psychopathology.
 However, most psychoanalytically informed clinicians share a common focus on emotion, subjective meanings, unconscious experience, dreams, and relationship patterns.
 There are often many conscious and unconscious dimensions to our experience of ourselves and others.
 Psychoanalytic therapists aim to create a safe, non-judgmental environment in which clients can explore unarticulated aspects of their experience of self and others.

 Although they are based on the same underlying principles, psychoanalytic psychotherapy and psychoanalysis proper differ in some basic ways.
 Psychotherapy typically occurs at a frequency of 1-3 times per week and involves sitting on a chair or couch that is facing the therapist.
 Psychoanalysis proper typically occurs at a frequency of 3-5 times per week and involves lying down on a couch, with the therapist sitting behind it or off to the side of the room.
-A brief consultation is recommended to determine which approach is best suited to your needs.

 Is there any scientific evidence?

 Rigorous empirical studies at some of the world's leading research universities support the effectiveness of psychoanalytic psychotherapy for a variety of mental health problems.
 For an accessible overview of this literature, please consult Jonathan Shedler's landmark article, "The Efficacy of Psychodynamic Psychotherapy."
-The article is available for free download at:

 Why should I choose you?